The Healthcare of Tomorrow

 By combining senior citizens’ homes and acute medical care, Helios gives residents access to optimum, fast medical care.
 Helios has already implemented this intelligent and trend-setting concept of short distances for seniors at nine of its hospitals.

 Helios strives to expand its integrated medical care offering.
 This is made possible through cooperations with non-hospital providers, especially local doctors’ practices, as well as our own medical care centers close to the hospitals.
 Our medical care centers are only established where they offer a useful complement to our hospitals and when high-quality outpatient care cannot be guaranteed over a long period through cooperations with local doctors’ practices.
 In medical care centers, patients are treated before or after an inpatient hospital stay.
 An important goal is to avoid unnecessary duplication in examinations, because high quality and competent medical care in conjunction with the rational use of resources best serves the well-being of patients.

-Quirónsalud operates 58 hospitals, 101 outpatient centers and some 300 Occupational Risk Centers.
-Active in every major metropolitan region of Spain, and now with eight hospitals in Latin America, Madrid-based Quirónsalud has about 46,000 employees.
+Quirónsalud operates 58 hospitals, around 100 outpatient centers and some 300 Occupational Risk Centers.
+Active in every major metropolitan region of Spain, and now with eight hospitals in Latin America, Madrid-based Quirónsalud has more than 47,000 employees.